codazoda/ddm-blog/README.md

 # DDM Technology Blog

-This is a PUBLIC blog for technologists at DDM.
-If you can use git you can contribute to the blog via a pull request.
+This is a blog for technologists at DDM.

 ## Contributing